QuickBase/interview-demos/react-native/README.md

 Please be prepared to demo your solution in a working development environment on the day of your interview.
 When you present your craft demo, we will ask you to describe how you arrived at your solution.
 After that, we will ask for a tour of your code with a focus on how you arrived at the core functionality and any design decisions and/or trade-offs you made during the process.

-## User story
+### User story
 Sally's garage manages a high volume of inventory for many independent auto mechanics using a Quick Base application.
-Sally is hoping to use a native iOS application to add new models to their inventory tracking Quick Base app.
+Sally is hoping to use a native iOS or Android application to add new models to their inventory tracking Quick Base app.

-## Technical Requirements
+### Technical Requirements

 1. Clone our demo app from the App Exchange (see the [FAQ](#faq))
 1. Recreate a React native version of the `create new part` form and post the data via the quick base api to your app.